 All that shopping must have made you ravenous, but you’re in Mayfair so there are plenty of options to choose from.
 There’s nothing quite like sitting down for a cup of tea to regain your strengths after an afternoon full of shopping — and Mayfair is home to some of the best afternoon teas in London.
 Head to the mega-posh Claridge’s or The Ritz for an afternoon tea full of glitz and glamour, or head on over to Fortnum and Mason on Piccadilly Street for the most traditional of afternoon teas.

 If high-quality dining in a highly fashionable setting is what you seek, then your best bet is to head on over to sketch.
-This impossibly pink restaurant is the cream of the crop of Mayfair dining!
+This impossibly yellow, once pink, restaurant is the cream of the crop of Mayfair dining!
 From Michelin-star dinners to evening cocktails, you’ll find plenty of options to suit your every mood at sketch.

-Berkeley Square’s newest addition, Amazonico, serves excellent, exotic bites that promise to take you on a trip down the Amazon river and South America.
-Another great option if you’re looking to for the very best of Mayfair’s fine dining.
+Berkeley Square’s Latin addition, Amazonico, serves excellent, exotic bites that promise to take you on a trip down the Amazon River and South America.
+Another great option if you’re looking for the very best of Mayfair’s fine dining.

 But if you wish to experience the historical side of Bond Street, you should head over to The Guinea for a pint.
 Lodged at 30 Bruton Place since 1423, this is one of London’s oldest pubs.
 And, if you’re feeling frisky, why not try one of their famous (and somewhat expensive) steaks?